TheMR-777/TheMR-777/cv-dataset.md

 **Location:** Pakistan (Remote/Hybrid)

 #### Key Responsibilities
+- **Flagship System Development**
+  - Single-handedly designed and engineered the Employee Monitoring Suite over the course of one year
+  - Treated as a personal masterpiece, blending architecture, UI/UX, real-time data processing, and security
+  - Widely recognized inside ACE for directly enabling a 200% productivity boost and setting a new benchmark for internal tools

 - **System Architecture & Design Leadership**
   - Architected mission-critical systems from concept to implementation
   - Designed the "ACE Password Vault" with bespoke multi-layered security architecture